As humans, we’re creatures of habit and routine. But while some habits are good for us, others can negatively impact our mental and physical health.

 2. Consider which positive habit(s) you want to adopt

-Not everyone who’s looking to form a new habit is wanting to replace an unhealthy or helpful one.
+Not everyone who’s looking to form a new habit is wanting to replace an unhealthy one.
 It’s possible that you could also just be looking to try something new or boost your wellbeing.

 3. Cut out as many triggers as possible